Moraine Lake Parking: Changes You Need To Know

 Along the way, you’ll pass Lake Annette, Mount Little Temple, and Mount Temple before ascending to Sentinel Pass the back way.
 Once at Sentinel Pass, you’ll descend down to Moraine Lake.

 If you have a shuttle reservation (park at the Park & Ride at the Lake Louise Ski Area), you can utilize the buses to complete this point-to-point hike.
 This hike had been on our list for a long time, and we finally checked it off last season.
-Even during the busiest time in the park, we didn’t see a soul for most of the trial.
+Even during the busiest time in the park, we didn’t see a soul for most of the trail.

 Moraine Lake Highline Trail